noeppi-noeppi/WikiX/wiki/libx/docs/datagen/index.md

 The LibX datagen system works in three stages:

   * **registry setup**: In this stage, the datapack registries can be populated with values.
 Output should not be generated during this stage.
 At the end of this stage, almost all datapack registries are frozen.
   * **extension setup**: This stage is similar to the *registry setup* stage.
 However most datapack registries are frozen.
-This stage is used to populate *extension registries* (dee below).
+This stage is used to populate *extension registries* (see below).
   * **datagen**: At the beginning of this stage, all elements that were newly added to the registries in earlier steps are generated.
 After that regular data providers run and generate their output.

 ## Extension registries